Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Applications

 Figure~\ref{fig:nonlinear:convergence_history:theta} investigates the influence of the bulk parameter \(0 < \theta \leq 1\).
-As usual for adaptive mesh-refinement algorithms, the convergence is robust with respect to the choice of \(\theta\).
+Numerical experiments, e.g., in \cite[Section~4.3]{BringmannCarstensenTran2022}, \cite[Section~6.2]{ghps2021}, and \cite[Section~7]{HaberlPraetoriusSchimankoVohralik2021} on adaptive methods for related examples suggest an expected optimal convergence rate of \(0.5\) with respect to both, the number of degrees of freedom and the cumulative number of degrees of freedom~\eqref{eq:cumulative_ndof}.
+As usual for adaptive mesh-refinement algorithms, the expected optimal rate is achieved for small and moderate choices of \(0.3 \leq \theta \leq 0.7\).
 However, smaller values of \(\theta\) lead to a more adaptive behavior in that there are more mesh refinement steps with fewer linearization steps in between.
 The uniform refinement with \(\theta = 1\) and adaptive refinement with large bulk parameter \(\theta = 0.9\) exhibit suboptimal convergence rates.
 Both employed damping parameters \(\delta \in \{0.5, 1\}\) result in a similar behavior.

 A study of the damping parameter \(0 < \delta \leq 1\) is presented in Figure~\ref{fig:nonlinear:convergence_history:damping}.
-Since the damping parameter influences the value of the error estimators \(\eta_k\) and \(\mu_k\), the plot only shows the values of the nonlinear least-squares functional \(N^k_\ell = N(f_1, f_2; p^k_\ell, u^k_\ell)^{1/2}\) as a unified measure of the overall error.
+Since the damping parameter influences the value of the error estimators \(\eta_k\) and \(\mu_k\), the plot only shows the values of the nonlinear least-squares functional \(N^k_\ell = N(f_1, f_2; p^k_\ell, u^k_\ell)^{1/2}\) as a unified measure of the overall error; cf.~Subsection~\ref{sec:aposteriori}.
 It is well-known that the damping parameter is crucial for the performance of the Zarantonello iteration \cite[Section~6.4]{BringmannMiraciPraetorius2024}.
 While large parameters like \(\delta \in \{0.5, 1\}\) lead to small estimator values and an optimal convergence rate, the choices \(\delta \in \{0.01, 0.05, 0.1\}\) result in significantly larger estimator values and even a reduced convergence rate.
 With the monotonicity and Lipschitz constants from Corollary~\ref{cor:well_posedness:ls_norm}, a theoretically justified sufficient value